Lizstar64/Lizstar64.github.io/_posts/2026-02-22-LizstartrekEnt4-3.md

 <img src="https://imgur.com/Tp0q30V.png" alt="trek">

-Archer gives a speech to standing ovation at the peace conference.
+Archer gives a speach to standing ovation at the peace conference.
 Things are going to go well.
-Also, as a twist, Elizabeth died due to cloning problems, NOT genetic compatability :o TIME TO GET FUCKIN' (also we already knew that, we met their future kid, but don't worry about it)
+Also, as a twist, Elizabeth died due to cloning problems, NOT genetic compatability :o TIME TO GET FUCKIN' (also we already knew that, we met their future kid, but don't worry about it).
+The episode prolly should have ended on the speach and not this.

 There's also a final episode but we've already watched 6 tonight so we'll watch it later and I'll append this when we do that next week.